simroux/ICTV_VirophageSG/README.md

 ## Genus delineation and example scripts

 Genera within the *Maveriviricetes* class are proposed to be defined based on the identification of 7 shared genes or more between pairs of genomes.
 An example of this gene-sharing-based clustering is provided in "Example_scripts_genus/"

+# About - Copyright Notice

+Custom script used in 'Updated virophage taxonomy and distinction from polinton-like viruses' (Virophage_Scripts) Copyright (c) 2023, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
+All rights reserved.

+If you have questions about your rights to use or distribute this software, please contact Berkeley Lab's Intellectual Property Office at IPO@lbl.gov.

+NOTICE.
+This Software was developed under funding from the U.S. Department of Energy and the U.S. Government consequently retains certain rights.
+As such, the U.S. Government has been granted for itself and others acting on its behalf a paid-up, nonexclusive, irrevocable, worldwide license in the Software to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit others to do so.